scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

    Dictionary mapping of python code evaluator :label:`fig:code-evaluator-dictionary`

-For ex. say *python* language and *standard assert* test case type are set during question creation, then python assertion evaluator is instantiated from the dictionary mapping and the created instance is returned to grader.
+For example say *python* language and *standard assert* test case type are set during question creation, then python assertion evaluator is instantiated from the dictionary mapping and the created instance is returned to grader.